 That's just the way it is.
 Across the nation, that's how the prosecutors do it.
 Many defendants don't like that because if it's their decision, then I'm in a position of what if they don't like what I say, then I'll get no benefit for the cooperation.

 So, that's a thumbnail sketch of what a 5K departure entails.
-The best thing to do is to sit down with an attorney like me who's got almost 30 years of experience in federal criminal defense and give me the facts and details of what's going on with your situation.
+The best thing to do is to sit down with an attorney like me, who's got almost 30 years of experience in federal criminal defense, and give me the facts and details of your situation.

-Afterward, we can talk specifically in the context of your case about what you might be able to do and what benefit you might be able to get.
+Afterward, we can discuss specifically in the context of your case what you might be able to do and what benefits you might be able to get.